MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 In the future I want to add Python as an alternative host language (you could also use CUDA too!), as it will speedup the compile times up to 100x, with only slight performance overhead.

-These `TensorProgram` objects take and output `TensorMemory` buffer objects (you can also give numpy arrays, or `tf.Modules` as arguments), which can be created from numpy arrays like this.
+These `TensorProgram` objects take and output `TensorMemory` buffer objects (you can also give Numpy arrays, or `tf.Modules` as arguments), which can be created from Numpy arrays like this.

 ```python
 A = tf.tensor(np.zeros([100, 100], dtype=np.float32))